Fenchel-Young Variational Learning: BACKGROUND

-As has been shown \citep{Thanh2021, csiszar1975divergence, donsker1975asymptotic, Zellner1988}, the Bayesian posterior $p_{Z|X}$ can be expressed in variational form as the distribution in $\Delta(\mathcal{Z})$ which strikes a balance between having a small KLD from the prior $p_Z$, and yielding a high expected log-likelihood $\log p_{X | Z}$, given some observation $x\in\mathcal{X}$.
+\paragraph{Standard Bayesian Inference.} The Bayesian posterior $p_{Z|X}$ can be expressed in variational form as the distribution in $\Delta(\mathcal{Z})$ which strikes a balance between a small KLD from the prior $p_Z$ and a high expected log-likelihood $\log p_{X | Z}$, given some observation $x\in\mathcal{X}$ \citep{Thanh2021, csiszar1975divergence, donsker1975asymptotic, Zellner1988}.
 Formally,

-The optimum of \eqref{eq:BLR1a}, achieved by setting $q = p_{Z|X}(\cdot|x)$, is (after trivial manipulation) equal to the log-evidence:
+The optimum value of \eqref{eq:BLR1}, attained by $q = p_{Z|X}(\cdot|x)$, is equal to the log-evidence:

-More often than not, the posterior and evidence cannot be easily obtained, which has stimulated decades of work on approximate Bayesian methods.
+More often than not the posterior and evidence cannot be easily obtained, which has stimulated decades of work on approximate Bayesian methods.